Thursday, July 31, 2025

 Highlights: Whale Watching (humpback whales) on Lilja, Fish Stew at Gisli Eirikur Helgi Kaffihûs BakkabrædraKolugljúfur Canyon

-After waking up at 06:30, I took a shower, shaved, and dressed.
-We had to be ready by 08:20 to load the mini-bus, as we had an 08:30 Whale Watching tour scheduled.
+After waking up at 06:30, I showered, shaved, and dressed.
+We had to be ready by 08:20 to load the minibus, as we had an 08:30 Whale Watching tour scheduled.

-At around 07:30, we walked to the Hótel Edda Akureyri's dining room, where the breakfast buffet was being served.
-The dining room was large and packed with people.
+At around 07:30, we walked to the dining room at Hótel Edda Akureyri, where the breakfast buffet was being served.
+The dining room was large and crowded.
 We managed to find a table and grabbed a variety of breakfast items, including Greek yogurt, boiled eggs, cheese, pastries, crackers, and drip coffee.
 It was not a bad breakfast buffet.
 I especially liked the drip coffee, which was especially delicious.

-I had put on waterproof pants and a rain jacket, which were not really needed, as the day's weather stayed excellent.
-Lilja also had foul-weather gear in cases of stormy weather (which we did not need to use).
+I put on waterproof pants and a rain jacket, which were unnecessary, as the day's weather remained excellent.
+Lilja also had foul-weather gear for stormy weather (which we did not need).

-Once onboard, we initially sat in the rear of the boat (to minimize the boat's motion), but then came out on the top deck.
-We had a very nice whale spotting guide, Philippine, who helped to identify the whales and to take photos.
-She had an excellent Canon DSLR camera with a large zoom lens and managed to capture excellent photos of whales.
-I had my Nikon P900 ready to take photos, but Philippine's photos were much better.
+Once onboard, we initially sat in the rear of the boat (to minimize motion), then moved to the top deck.
+We had a very nice whale-spotting guide, Philippine, who helped identify the whales and take photos.
+She had an excellent Canon DSLR camera with a large zoom lens and captured fabulous photos of whales.
+I had my Nikon P900 ready to take photos, but Philippines' photos were much better.

 Aboard Lilja, when we got cold, we stopped by a small cafe/bar on a lower deck, where we purchased some hot English breakfast tea.

-After we returned to Akureyri, we loaded on the mini-bus and started our drive to the Western part of Iceland.
-Our guide, Bjorn, talked about the famous Netflix Trapped series, which takes place in Iceland.
-We need to try watching it when we return to the U.S.A.
+After we returned to Akureyri, we boarded the minibus and began our drive to the Western part of Iceland.
+Our guide, Bjorn, talked about the famous Netflix series Trapped, which is set in Iceland.
+We should watch it when we return to the U.S.A.

 Our first stop was Dalvik for lunch, where (according to Bjorn) the best fish stew in Iceland was served.
 We stopped into a small, unassuming restaurant, Gisli Eirikur Helgi Kaffihûs Bakkabrædra.